unraid/docs/docs/unraid-os/troubleshooting/diagnostics/capture-diagnostics-and-logs.md

 ## Accessing Docker container logs

-While standard diagnostics only provide limited data for Docker and VM, you can access container logs directly for more detailed troubleshooting.
+While standard diagnostics only provide limited data for Docker and %%VM|vm%%, you can access container logs directly for more detailed troubleshooting.

 To retrieve Docker logs:

 <Tabs>
 <TabItem value="via-webgui" label="Via WebGui" default>
-   - Navigate to **Docker > Containers**
+   - Navigate to ***Docker > Containers***
    - Click the **Logs** icon for the desired container
 </TabItem>